How to Build a Marketplace Mobile app [Guide 2019]

 Marketplaces for goods usually come to our mind first when you hear the word “marketplace”.
 Amazon, eBay, Etsy, Wish, Alibaba, AliExpress are just some of the most popular examples.

-What are their challenges in terms of Product Design?
+Here are a few tips in terms of Product Design?

 - Pay much attention to live support within the application since customers will probably have many questions regarding shipping, refunding and return policies.